 The best evidence of the NAV is the rental evidence from the subject property itself.
-Mr Halpin said that at the date of signing of the lease, the subject property had a significant area of mezzanine which had then been stripped out by the tenant and if that stripping out was factored into the analysis, the main industrial area would devalue at €30.20/ m2 (with €6.04/ m2 on the mezzanine).
-Under cross-examination by Mr Doorly, Mr Halpin said that he was aware of expenditure incurred on the property but could not say what the exact amount was.
-The Tribunal does not know when the work was carried out or what the exact expenditure was.
+In respect of the subject property, the evidence of Mr Halpin was that the rent agreed was not an open market rent and that there were upwards only rent reviews.
+Mr Doorly in his evidence referred to the s45 form returned by the Appellant and stated also that the information contained therein had been confirmed to him by the Appellant's financial controller as recently as the 29th January 2020.
+Mr Halpin did not submit either a copy of the Lease or the Deed of Variation he had referred to.
 This is entirely unsatisfactory.
-Mr Doorly submitted that the level of this expenditure would have been in the mind of the Appellant when entering into the lease and would have been reflected in the rent agreed and on the valuation of the subject property at the valuation date.
+Oral assertions made by the agent for the Appellant do not constitute evidence.
 However, as accepted also by the Respondent in valuing any property, while the actual rent payable may be material in deriving the NAV, it cannot be determinative of it.
 In the case before it, the Tribunal must look further than the rental evidence of the subject property, but it can have regard to it in its consideration of what the NAV of the subject property should be and having regard also to all the other evidence submitted by the parties.

-Regarding the Appellant's comparisons: No. 1 relates to the subject property.
-No. 2 was not as submitted by Mr Halpin, roughly half the size of the subject; (2,231.69 m2 compared to the subject's 3,269.59 m2).
-Further, the lease began 15 months prior to the valuation date.
-Comparison No. 3 is a much smaller unit than the subject property and the lease was entered into over two and a half years prior to the valuation date.
-Comparison No. 4 is also a much smaller unit than the subject property and the lease was entered into 14 months prior to the valuation date.
-Comparison No. 5 is roughly half the size of the subject property and the lease was entered into 2 years prior to the valuation date.
-Comparison No. 6 is, in the Tribunal's view, not comparable as it is a distribution warehouse with associated loading facilities and 7 metre eaves.
-The lease for comparison No. 7 was entered into over three and a half years from the valuation date.
+Mr Halpin contended that the best evidence for the valuation of the subject property is the unit immediately across the road from the subject property (Comparison 1).
+That property is under appeal to the Tribunal.
+Further, there was a lack of evidence on the expenditure incurred in relation to the roof and the removal of part of the mezzanine area and the impact of same on the rent which the hypothetical tenant would have paid at the valuation date.
+Comparison 2 was not as submitted by Mr Halpin roughly half the size of the subject (2,231.69 m2 compared to subject's 3,269.59 m2).
+Further, the lease was 15 months prior to the valuation date.
+Comparison 3 is a much smaller unit than the subject property and the lease was entered into over two and a half years prior to the valuation date.
+Comparison 4 is also a much smaller unit than the subject property and the lease was entered into 14 months prior to the valuation date.
+Comparison 5 is roughly half the size of the subject property and the lease was entered into 2 years prior to the valuation date.
+Comparison 6 is in the Tribunal's view not comparable as it is a distribution warehouse with associated loading facilities and 7 metre eaves.
+The lease for comparison 8 was entered into over three and a half from the valuation date.